|Available from Family History Center or view and download here.|

 Here are my posts about the Larimer family:

 - Brice Larimer McClure, son of Margaret Jane Larimer and William Madison McClure, was born in 1878 in Little Traverse, MI.
+He's buried in Old Mission Cemetery.

 - How the Larimers came to America.